-Keep updating social media with photos!
+We love seeing Corps photos on social media!
 We collect our favorite photos posted on Corps social pages within the past month and post them on this blog.
-Here are some of our favorites from March 2022.
+Here are some of our favorites from March 2023.

 Leslie began with the Human Environment Center in 1984 and transitioned to The Corps Network when it was created in 1985.
 Since she began, Leslie has planned numerous conferences, designed and edited a quarterly newsletter, and directed member services.
 Leslie has taken on almost every responsibility possible at one time or another, and has become one of the most knowledgeable leaders in the Corps Movement, sought out for her wisdom, command of Corps history, and expertise in AmeriCorps programs and initiatives.

 Leslie previously administered The Corps Network’s AmeriCorps Education Award Program (EAP).
 She created TCN’s AmeriCorps Program Manual as well as a document on how to get the most out of the AmeriCorps Education Award (scholarship), which includes non-traditional uses of the award.
 She also ensures compliance and provides technical assistance to TCN Subgrantees in our Corporation for National and Community Service (CNCS) AmeriCorps grants.

 Throughout her tenure, Leslie has developed a cache of tools for national service and youth development programs and has emerged as one of the leaders of the EAP, serving on numerous working groups for CNCS.
 She also provides training to Subgrantees for the eGrants Portal on-line member management system, AmeriCorps Compliance and other aspects for running a successful, compliant program.
 In addition, she worked with Willis Towers Watson to develop The Corps Network’s Health Insurance Plan for Corpsmembers and AmeriCorps members.